-The piece de resistance was spotting Liam.
-One of two, two toe’d sloths living in the Biodome, he was characteristically asleep, in a tree right next to our path (they sleep for 18 hours a day).
+One of two, two-toed sloths living in the Biodome, he was characteristically asleep, in a tree right next to our path (sloths sleep for 18 hours a day).

-How a small snack can totally exhaust a slow moving sloth with a metabolism slower than a self-confessed menopausal female totally amazed me.
+How a small snack can totally exhaust a slow-moving with a metabolism slower than a self-confessed menopausal female totally amazed me.

 Almost on cue, he slowly ambled down the tree to ground level, whereupon he simply curled up under a leafy plant, and, yes, went straight back to sleep.

-The Green Planet, truly a great place to visit, for the young and not so young.
-Do yourself a favour, if you are heading to Dubai, go there.
-Take the family.
-Just do it!
+The Green Planet is truly a great place to visit for the young and not so young, so do yourself a favour, if you are heading to Dubai, go and visit the Green Planet!